 Additional information on this subject along with examples of multi-user considerations can be found in the Object Database Handbook.

-More detail for the current topic: Concurrency Control and Locking
+More Detail on Concurrency Control and Locking